Tuition and Instructional Fees

 Introduction

-The University aggressively exploits all appropriate avenues to generate revenue from sources other than tuition, including government funding, fundraising, cost recoveries, and academic entrepreneurial activities (e.g. new degree, certificate, and diploma programming that generates surplus revenue).
+The University utilizes all appropriate avenues to generate revenue from sources other than tuition, including government funding, fundraising, cost recoveries, and academic entrepreneurial activities (e.g. new degree, certificate, and diploma programming that generates new revenue).

-The University also aggressively pursues cost containment, cost reduction and the internal re-allocation of its resources in order to minimize its revenue needs.
-In doing so, it eschews compromising the quality of the learning and working environments and the range of other services provided to students, alumni, employees, researchers, and the community at large.
+The University also pursues cost containment, cost reduction and the internal re-allocation of its resources in order to minimize its revenue needs.
+In doing so, it does not compromise the quality of the learning and working environments and the range of other services provided to students, alumni, employees, researchers, and the community at large.
 It devotes sufficient resources to address its strategic risks with regard to its mission and goals.

-The University continues its strong commitment, through fundraising campaigns, partnership arrangements, promoting improved student assistance programs, the maintenance and expansion of co-op activities and student employment, placement services and career counseling, and other means, to expand the amount of scholarship and bursary funding available to its students, during and subsequent to their studies, to help finance the costs of their university education.
-The University also strives to provide a range of paid employment opportunities for students who wish to have them.
+The University continues its commitment, through fundraising campaigns, partnership arrangements, promoting improved student assistance programs, the maintenance and expansion of co-op activities and student employment, placement services and career counseling, and other means, to expand the amount of employment, scholarship and bursary funding available to its students, during and subsequent to their studies, to help finance the costs of their university education.

 Principles - Standard Tuition